nimitmk7/knowledge-treasure/Machine Learning/Algorithms/Boosting.md

 > [!tip] Boosting is prone to overfitting the training data and potentially have High Variance, hence the use of high bias, low variance weak learners is preferred for boosting.

 ![[Pasted image 20240416164129.png]]
+## Assumptions
+- Independence of observations
+- While boosting can increase the accuracy of a base learner, it might come at the cost of intelligibility and interpretability
+- Gradient tree boosting implementations often limit the minimum number of observations in trees’ terminal nodes.
+It is used in the tree-building process by ignoring any splits that lead to nodes containing fewer than this number of training set instances.
 ## Implementations
 1. [[Gradient Boosting]]
 2. [[AdaBoost]]